brudolce/CODERS-IN-THE-BAR/README.md

-# CODERS-IN-THE-BAR
+# CODERS IN THE BAR
 Project 1 - Game

-Coders on the bar is a game made in one day using JavaScript, HTML and CSS.
+Coders in the bar is a game made in one day using JavaScript, HTML and CSS.
 The idea is to work as card game, played in turns, comparing cards attributes.
 The player chooses a comparing atribute after receiving a card, if the choosen attribute is bigger than the respective AI's card attribute, the round is won.